kagapa-blr/KannadaNudiEditor/README.md

 # Kannada Nudi Editor

-**Kannada Nudi Editor** is a powerful and user-friendly text editor designed to make writing in Kannada effortless.
+**Kannada Nudi Editor** is a powerful, user-friendly text editor designed to make writing in Kannada effortless.
 Whether you are drafting documents, notes, or any form of text in Kannada, this editor provides a seamless experience with intuitive features and tools.

 Maintained and developed by [**KAGAPA**](https://kagapa.com/).